 A Business Services team provides finance, HR and IT support to the business.
-Conference facilities with a lecture hall, break-out rooms, a canteen and on-site parking are available for events and meetings.
+Conference facilities with a lecture hall, break-out rooms and on-site parking are available for events and meetings.
 Hotel or university halls accommodation is available walking distance and Cambridge is very well-connected to major road routes.
 Central London is a 50 minute train journey away and all the London airports are easily accessed.

-Led by Professor Andy Greenland, the Genetics and Breeding research programme is committed to connecting research excellence in crop science to targets that have relevance to its various stakeholders.
+Led by Dr Alison Bentley, the Genetics and Breeding research programme is committed to connecting research excellence in crop science to targets that have relevance to its various stakeholders.